 The first step of creating an engaging challenge for the Mayo Clinic was to determine the motivating factor and the mechanism of the challenge itself.
-Working closely with Mayo Clinic stakeholders, Vessel Partners developed an exercise-driven model where Mayo Clinic employees would earn $1 each time they worked out in the Dan Abrams Healthy Living Center.
+Working closely with Mayo Clinic stakeholders, Vessel Partners developed an exercise-driven model where Mayo Clinic employees would earn $1 each day they completed an achievable exercise goal.
 By setting small goals for exercise, Vessel Partners ensured the challenge wasn’t intimidating but accessible and appealing to a broad demographic of employees.

 To further incentive participation in the Mayo Clinic’s fundraising challenge, Vessel Partners added a dose of healthy competition to the design.
 After identifying five fundraising teams — cardiovascular, oncology, neuroscience, general fund, and transplant — Mayo Clinic employees were invited to join the team of their choice and help contribute to that team’s specific fundraising efforts.
 If the camaraderie of working toward a shared goal wasn’t enough, employees were further incentivized to participate through gamification: the winning team would receive an extra $10,000 in fundraising dollars.

 Building on the team aspect of the challenge, Vessel Partners added social functionality to the app — including the ability to follow fellow employees, see their activity, and send them virtual kudos.
 Due to the rush of oxytocin resulting from group belonging and social recognition, participants were motivated to continue working out and contributing to their team.